 We recommend that you set up a CloudWatch alarm that triggers when the application is behind by more than an hour reading the streaming source.
-For some use cases that require very close to real-time processing, such as emitting processed data to a live application, you might choose to set the alarm at a lower value, such as five minutes.
+For some use cases that require very close to realtime processing, such as emitting processed data to a live application, you might choose to set the alarm at a lower value, such as five minutes.
+For a list of metrics Amazon Kinesis Analytics supports, see Amazon Kinesis Analytics Metrics and Dimensions (p.
+80).